gravitational/teleport/docs/4.2/aws_terraform_guide.md

 Our reference deployment will provision the following instances for your cluster by default:

-- 2 x m4.large Teleport auth instances in an ASG, behind an internal network load balancer, configured using DynamoDB for shared storage.
+- 2 x m4.large Teleport **auth** instances in an ASG, behind an internal network load balancer, configured using DynamoDB for shared storage.
 [The desired size of the ASG is configured here](https://github.com/gravitational/teleport/blob/master/examples/aws/terraform/auth_asg.tf#L11)
-- 2 x m4.large Teleport proxy instances in an ASG, behind a public-facing load balancer - NLB for LetsEncrypt, ALB for ACM.
+- 2 x m4.large Teleport **proxy** instances in an ASG, behind a public-facing load balancer - NLB for LetsEncrypt, ALB for ACM.
 [The desired size of the ASG is configured here](https://github.com/gravitational/teleport/blob/master/examples/aws/terraform/proxy_asg.tf#L12)
-- 1 x m4.large Teleport node instance in an ASG.
+- 1 x m4.large Teleport **node** instance in an ASG.
 [The desired size of the ASG is configured here](https://github.com/gravitational/teleport/blob/master/examples/aws/terraform/node_asg.tf#L10)
-- 1 x m4.large monitoring server in an ASG which hosts the Grafana instance and receives monitoring data from each part of the cluster.
+- 1 x m4.large monitoring server in an ASG which hosts the Grafana instance and receives monitoring data from each service in the cluster.
 [The desired size of the ASG is configured here](https://github.com/gravitational/teleport/blob/master/examples/aws/terraform/monitor_asg.tf#L12)
 - 1 x t2.medium bastion server which is the only permitted source for inbound SSH traffic to the instances.
+This is done to avoid exposing each instance to the internet directly.

 [The instance types used for each ASG can be configured here](https://github.com/gravitational/teleport/blob/master/examples/aws/terraform/vars.tf#L23-L45)